startergo/pikvm/docs/auth.md

     [root@pikvm ~]# ro
     ```

-    For your own access to PiKVM OS, you will still have SSH.
+    For your own access to PiKVM OS, you still have SSH.

 -----